Murkowski emerges as senator to watch in Labor nomination fight

 “We’re going to do everything that we can to make sure that she actually becomes secretary,” she added.

-Su would be the first Asian American member of Biden’s Cabinet, if confirmed.
+Su would be the first Asian American member of Biden’s Cabinet at the secretary level, if confirmed.
 The administration is the first in more than 20 years not to have an Asian American Cabinet secretary.

 Biden nominated Su in February to replace former Labor Secretary Marty Walsh, who is the first Cabinet secretary in the line of succession to leave his post since the start of the administration.
 Su was confirmed as deputy Labor secretary in July 2021 with no GOP votes.